-This example aims at illustrating how predictive models can improve the user experience in a similar was as in [28].
-Synchronized predictive avatars are however not limited to the gaming industry and can play a relevant role in other applications, e.g., immersive healthcare or teleconferencing use cases.
-This scenario involving synchronized predictive avatars assumes to require synchronization of user experiences to a single clock.
+This example aims at illustrating how predictive models can improve the location agnostic service experience in a similar was as in [28].
+Synchronized predictive digital representation (e.g. avatars) are however not limited to the gaming industry and can play a relevant role in other metaverse services, e.g., immersive healthcare or teleconferencing use cases.
+This scenario involving synchronized predictive digital representation (e.g. avatars) assumes to require synchronization of user experiences to a single clock.